rolod0x/rolod0x/README.md

 3. Click `Load unpacked` at the top left.
 4. Select the folder you just unpacked.

+### Upgrading an existing installation in Chrome

+Obviously you can uninstall the existing installation and do a fresh install, but that may lose all your config.
+So the following is probably
+better:

+1. Download and unpack the new version in exactly the same place.
+2. Open `chrome://extensions` in your browser.
+3. Click the reload icon near the bottom right of the rolod0x extension card.

 ### Installing in Firefox: <a name="firefox"></a>

 **N.B.
 Firefox support has not been tested yet!**  However it is